hulanbv/pillo-sdk/README.md

 #### Pillo Input Properties

+**pilloInputDevices**

+> Available since version 2.0.0

-Use the `pilloInputDevices` and `pilloInputDevicesCount` respectively properties to get a list of connected Pillo Input Devices.
+Use the `pilloInputDevices` and `pilloInputDevicesCount` respectively to get a list of connected Pillo Input Devices.

 ```csharp
 for (var i = 0; i < PilloInput.pilloInputDevicesCount; i++) {